 TunePat Amazon Music Converter

-Click button on the top right of the interface to finish customizing the output format, output quality, output path, output file name, etc. You can also sort and download to your local Amazon Music however you like.
-And these settings will be applied automatically when the Settings window is closed.
+Click the "Setting" button on the lower left of the interface to finish customizing the output format, output quality, output path, output file name, etc. You can also sort and download to your local Amazon Music however you like.
+And these settings will be applied automatically until you change them next time.

 What You Will Need